Think like a Builder. Act like a Builder.

 As a guide, under a normal builder scenario, an average home (250sqm) can take 20 weeks (actual build time).
 Although the actual contract with a builder is usually 12 months (to allow for issues a long the way).

-– Access the sequence of build and a ‘done for you' Gantt Chart HERE –
+– Get the sequence of build including a ‘done for you' Gantt Chart HERE –

 What are some tips for managing the build?